 Take the FTSE All-Share index in the UK.
 Over 50% of the companies represented come from just three sectors - financials, consumer goods and oil & gas.

 And given the volatility of the oil & gas sector - and the current pressure and uncertainty around commodity prices, this imbalance could result in wide swings in share prices, and therefore the value of UK-centric portfolios.

 This compares to a global index - the MSCI All Country World Index (ACWI) for example - which is much more diversified.
 The top 20 dividend payers account for less than 17%.

 Put simply - the UK market has a lot of eggs in very few baskets compared to the global equivalent.

 This means that if something goes wrong with just one of those UK giants, it could have an very adverse effect on an investor’s income stream.
 If several 'fail' - like in 2008 when the banks and many large companies collapsed - it could be catastrophic.

 Incredibly, some companies actually borrow money simply to inflate their dividend and pass it straight on to shareholders.
 This type of behaviour is very risky and usually unsustainable.

 This was the predicament facing BP and Royal Dutch Shell, two of the UK’s giants, until just recently.
 Both pay a large dividend, but the low oil price meant that the level of dividend they were paying was not covered by free cash flows.

-Thankfully, this is no longer the case (at time of writing) but another big player, satellite communications company Inmarsat is now in that position - this means that it faces the real prospect of cutting its dividend.
+Thankfully, this is no longer the case (at time of writing) but another big player, satellite communications company Inmarsat has found itself in that position, leading to a cut in its dividend earlier this year.

 UK specific funds have missed out on the explosive growth in Technology companies